-Now that you know how to write G-code, it’s your turn to write some code and test your understanding.
-You can use an online visualization tool, where you can write some G-code and see the machine head move according to your instructions.
+Now that you know how to write G-code, it’s your turn to write some G-code commands and test your understanding.
+You can use an online visualization tool, where you can write some G-code commands and see the machine head move according to your instructions.
 It’s a lot of fun!
 We recommend that you try out this online visualization tool to test your skills.

 Slicing software like Simplify3D or Cura also come with a G-code viewer.
 In the viewer, you will be able to visualize the path of the extruder for actual 3D printing tasks.
 Check out this must-see video for an excellent demonstration of the G-code viewer in Simplify3D.

 Each 3D printer comes with a firmware.
-There are many firmware’s, and developers of these firmware’s tend to implement different flavors of G-code.
+There are many firmware’s, and developers of these firmware’s tend to implement different flavors of G-code commands.
 This leads to major compatibility issues.
-The G-code that works for one machine might not work for another.
+The G-code commands that work for one machine might not work for another.

-This problem is usually solved by connecting the Slicer, which generates the G-code, to a machine specific post processing driver.
-The post processor detects the incoming G-code flavor and converts the code to the specific flavor^ that the firmware understands.
+This problem is usually solved by connecting the Slicer, which generates the code, to a machine specific post-processing driver.
+The post-processor detects the incoming code flavor and converts the code to the specific flavor^ that the firmware understands.

 |Code||Description||Milling (M)||Turning (T)||Corollary info|